steemit/condenser/src/app/help/en/tos.md

 information in your notice is accurate and that you are the copyright owner or are authorized to act on the copyright owner's behalf.

 15.2 Your right to file a counter-notice.
-If we remove your user content in response to a copyright or trademark notice, we will notify you.
-If you believe your user content was wrongly removed due to a mistake or misidentification of the material, you can send a counter-notice to our Copyright Agent (contact information provided above) that includes the following:
+If you believe your user content was wrongly removed due to a mistake or misidentification of the material, you can s end a counter-notice to our Copyright Agent (contact information provided above) that includes the following:

 1. Your physical or electronic signature;